VenkataChadalawada/Javascript-Bones/1 A-OOP.md

 // lot of duplication
 // It would be neat if we can borrow some from car for motocycle
-// using call or apply
+// using "call" or "apply"

 function Car(make, model, year){
   this.make = make;